petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/data-set-view-fields.md

 ### Editing and Localizing Labels

-Once you start editing a field, you can change the label to a more user-friendly one and localize it (1).
+Once you start editing a field, you can change the label and localize it (1).

 To localize the label,